 When they heard thunder or an earthquake that inspired fear, they also blessed God by saying, “Blessed is he whose strength and power fill the world!”
 Next time there is a windstorm, step outside and remind yourself of God’s amazing power.

-When it rained, they said, “Blessed is he who is good, and gives good things!“I thought this was very odd at first, since rainy days are usually considered bad days to us.
+When it rained, they said, “Blessed is he who is good, and gives good things!“I thought this was very odd at first, since rainy days are bad days to us.
 But in Israel where water is greatly needed, rain is source of joy.
 When you think about it, our abundant food here also is dependent on the rain that we always complain about.

 I have since realized that every time I complain about the weather, it’s a way of convincing myself that yet another day has come when God wasn’t faithful and that he decided not to care about me.
-It’s a very minor habit to change, but my outlook on life improved when I stopped finding something to grumble at God for every time I stepped outside.
+It’s a minor habit to change, but my outlook on life improved when I stopped finding something to grumble at God for every time I stepped outside.

 They had blessings for the highs and lows in life as well.
 When they went through a long, difficult time and finally had relief, or celebrated some happy event for which they waited, they said, “Blessed is he who has allowed us to live, and sustained us and enabled us to reach this day.”
 When a son returned home from war, or when a baby was born, or some other wonderful thing, they uttered this prayer to praise God for bringing them to that point in their lives.